In the early days it was also known as the Priestly Order and was referred to within the ceremonies of The High Knights Templar in Ireland in 1755.

 The development of the Order was very slow at first but it soon began to take on its now extensive international form, with the first four New Zealand Tabernacles being between 1930 and 1944 and Australia joining in 1949.

-Progress of the Order continued very slowly but steadily from 1951 for the next 10 years, but, in the early 1960s, under dynamic new leadership, the pace of expansion increased, and has continued to this day, with the number of Tabernacles now at 251, and on each continent of the World, including England, Scotland, Wales, New Zealand, Australia, Hong Kong, Canada, South Africa, The Bahamas, Holland, Germany, Jamaica, Singapore, Malaysia, Brazil, Spain, Togo, Bolivia and Ivory Coast.
+Progress of the Order continued very slowly but steadily from 1951 for the next 10 years, but, in the early 1960s, under dynamic new leadership, the pace of expansion increased, and has continued to this day, with the number of Tabernacles now at 273, and on each continent of the World, including England, Scotland, Wales, New Zealand, Australia, Hong Kong, Canada, South Africa, The Bahamas, Holland, Germany, Greece, Malta, Jamaica, Barbados, Guyana, Singapore, Malaysia, Brazil, Spain, Togo, Bolivia and Ivory Coast.

 It is sad that there are none in Ireland, where the Order is considered to have originated.

-The New Grand Body had its first meeting on 15 May 1924 at Newcastle upon Tyne.
+The new independent sovereign grand body, Grand College, had its first meeting on 15 May 1924 at Newcastle upon Tyne.

 Warrants for 3 Tabernacles in the United States of America had been granted in 1931, but had remained dormant.
 The Grand College of America had already been established, but had not been recognised by the Grand College at York.
 In 1935 by mutual agreement the 3 Tabernacles were revived under the control of the Grand College of America.
 As a consequence the Grand College of America was formally recognised as a separate independent sovereign grand body, and in full amity with the Grand College at York.

 In 2018, with the agreement of the Grand College of America, a Warrant of Constitution was issued for the formation of the Grand College of France.
 All three Grand Colleges fully recognise each other and are in complete amity.